UC Davis Departments with any outdoor places of employment must adhere to the Cal/OSHA Heat Illness Prevention Standard.

 Heat Illness Prevention Procedure Manual

-1. Planning - Develop and implement written procedures for complying with the Cal/OSHA Heat Illness Prevention Standard.
+- Planning - Develop and implement written procedures for complying with the Cal/OSHA Outdoor Heat Illness Prevention Standard.

-2. Training - Train all employees and supervisors about heat illness prevention.
+- Training - Train all employees and supervisors on heat illness recognition and prevention.

 To assist UC Davis departments in establishing and implementing a heat illness prevention program, this Heat Illness Prevention Procedure Manual has been prepared by the Office of Environmental Health & Safety in accordance with Cal/OSHA regulations and University policy.

-Employees and supervisors who perform work that should reasonably be anticipated to result in exposure to the risk of heat illness must receive initial and annual heat illness training that covers all topics discussed in the Standard.
-Heat Illness Prevention Training (PDF) is accessible to aid departments in complying with the training element of the Heat Illness Prevention Standard.
-Heat Illness training is also accessible via the LMS.
+Employees and supervisors who perform work that should reasonably be anticipated to result in exposure to the risk of heat illness must receive heat illness training that covers all topics discussed in the Standard.
+Please note that as of 2024, the LMS Heat Illness Prevention Training module has been amended to include training requirements for both the outdoor and indoor regulations.
+A supplemental Heat Illness Prevention Training PDF is available to aid departments in complying with the training element of the standard.

-Additional information regarding Heat Illness can be found in SafetyNet #123 and at the Cal/OSHA website.
+Additional information regarding Heat Illness can be found in SafetyNet #123 and on the Cal/OSHA website.

 Policy and Procedure Manual Sections Relating to Heat Illness Prevention